Day 1 - Thursday June 27

 for Optimal Investment

-Discussant: TMingyu (Chandler) Chen (Lancaster University, United Kingdom)
+Discussant: Mingyu (Chandler) Chen (Lancaster University, United Kingdom)

 Often, firms can choose among different combinations of price and cost processes.
 For example, they can choose between different production locations or technologies, between different products to produce, or between different locations to sell them.
 To study the choice of the optimal combination, we return to the Dixit and Pindyck (1994) model where both output price and production cost are stochastic processes, and add a novel focus on how the correlation between these processes affects the firm's decision.
 We find that, ceteris paribus, the firm prefers the combination with the lowest correlation between the processes, as it seeks a greater profitability variance which maximizes its value.